 Like other treatments, these medicines work best when they are part of a program that includes:

-Bupropion is a pill that may help decrease your craving for tobacco when you are trying to quit.
+Bupropion is a pill that may cut down your craving for tobacco.

-Although bupropion is also prescribed for people with depression, it will help with quitting tobacco, whether or not you have problems with depression.
-The exact way bupropion helps with tobacco cravings is not clear.
+Bupropion is also used for people with depression.
+It will help with quitting tobacco even if you do not have problems with depression.
+It is not fully clear how bupropion helps with tobacco cravings..

 How to take it: